 National Agricultural Week

-The Backbone of Pennsylvania: Agriculture and Community Banks
+Agriculture and Community Banking

-"As both a commercial lender and a long-time supporter of Pennsylvania agriculture, I’ve seen firsthand how crucial community banks are in sustaining and growing our farming communities.
-Through financial support and community engagement, we ensure that agriculture remains strong for future generations."
+"Agriculture surrounds us all, from the food we eat, to the clothes we wear.
+As both a commercial lender and a long-time supporter of Pennsylvania agriculture, I've seen firsthand how crucial community banks are in sustaining and growing our farming communities.
+We strive to support small businesses and Pennsylvania's number one industry, agriculture."

 — Kevin Bieber, Commercial Lender, Fleetwood Bank, Oley Fair President since 2003, and PA State Fair Association Board Member since 1998